wdpypere/documentation/docs/CAF/Process.md

         - `sensitive`

-            A boolean specifying whether the arguments contain sensitive information (like passwords).
+            A boolean, hashref or functionref specifying whether the arguments contain sensitive information (like passwords).

             If `sensitive` is true, the commandline will not be reported (by default when `log` option is used, the commandline is reported with verbose level).

+            If `sensitive` is a hash reference, a basic search (key) and replace (value) is performed.
+            The keys and values are not interpreted as regexp patterns.
+The order of the search and replace is determined by the sorted values (this gives you some control over the order).
+            Be aware that all occurences are replaced, and when e.g. weak passwords are used, it might reveal the password by replacing other parts of the commandline (`--password=password` might be replaced by `--SECRET=SECRET`,
+            thus revealing the weak password).
+            Also, when a key is a substring of another key, it will reveal (parts of) sensitive data if the order is not correct.

+            If `sensitive` is a function reference, the command arrayref is passed as only argument, and the stringified return value is reported. my $replace = sub {
+                    my $command = shift;
+                    return join("\_", @$command);
+                };

+                ...

+                CAF::Process->new(..., sensitive => $replace);

             This does not cover command output.
 If the output (stdout and/or stderr) contains sensitve information, make sure to handle it yourself via `stdout` and/or `stderr` options (or by using the `output` method).

         These options will only be used by the execute method.

+- \_sensitive\_commandline

+    Generate the reported command line text, in particular it deals with the `sensitive` attribute.
+    When the sensitive attribute is not set, it returns `stringify_command`.

+    This method does not report, only returns text.

+    See the description of the `sensitive` option in `_initialize`.

 - \_LC\_Process